Recommendations for visual predictive checks in Bayesian workflow

 PIT for KDE density plots

 In theory, a KDE defines a proper probability distribution, and the PIT could be directly computed as in Equation 1.
 However, in practice the KDE density visualizations are often showing a truncated version of the KDE, limited to an interval centered around the domain of the observed data.
-For PIT computation, we limit the integration to the displayed range and normalize the results to make the truncated KDE integrate to one.
+As the PIT values are used to assess the goodness-of-fit of the visualization, we limit the integration to the displayed range and normalize the results to make the truncated KDE integrate to one.

 Most software implementations evaluate the KDE on a dense grid spanning the domain of the observed data, thus allowing numerical PIT computation by extracting the density values on these evaluation points and carrying out the aforementioned normalization to obtain PIT values.